Plants-X-Tech/BabyBelt-Pro-V2-Beta/build_guide.md

 <img src="https://github.com/user-attachments/assets/f32a3417-b41a-479b-ab4b-8d5fe66cb84c" width="300"/>

-To attach the screen mount to the rest of the base, first you will need to insert a (nut) into the hole on the bottom of the frame, next to where it slots into the base.
+To attach the screen mount to the rest of the base, first you will need to insert a M3 Nut into the hole on the bottom of the frame, next to where it slots into the base.

 <img src="https://github.com/user-attachments/assets/597d2b2c-b585-4c7a-b72e-251d67fccc63" width="500"/>

-Insert a (screw type) into the hole on the side of the frame and use it to secure the screen mount.
+Insert a M3x20mm into the hole on the side of the frame and use it to secure the screen mount.

 <img src="https://github.com/user-attachments/assets/a6d614dc-dff0-48c2-993d-31b4e22f030d" width="500"/>

-Next use 2 (screw types and nuts) to attach the screen mount with the two holes in the top.
+Next use 2 M3x10mm screws and 2 M3 Nuts to attach the screen mount with the two holes in the top.

 <img src="https://github.com/user-attachments/assets/f8f4b22a-0f02-4fcc-880c-143a53111aa4" width="500"/>